 In a previous post, I talked about how to use Facebook in your company.
 If you missed that, you can check it out here.

 In particular, there is value in using Twitter.
-Like most social media, it is easy to use, and it’s free.
+Like most social media, it is easy to use and free.
 Twitter is simply a platform for individuals or organizations to give 140 character updates.
 When you set up a profile, you can follow people that you want to get updates from, and people can follow you.
 Pretty straight forward.

-How you use twitter to market is up to you and is only limited by your imagination.
-One suggestion I’ve given is to follow your customers on twitter, and to offer a discount on their next cleaning if they will tweet (post on Twitter) positive feedback about you along with a link to your site.
+How you use Twitter to market is up to you and is only limited by your imagination.
+One suggestion I’ve given is to follow your customers on Twitter and to offer a discount on their next cleaning if they tweet (post on Twitter) positive feedback about you along with a link to your site.
 You could add the offer to the signature of your emails.
 Since they are likely in front of a computer while looking at your offer, it’s easy for them to act on it.
 Consider adding this offer to your follow up emails after completing a job.

-One parting piece of advice: Keep your business and personal Twitter strictly separate.
+One parting piece of advice: keep your business and personal Twitter strictly separate.
 If someone follows your company on Twitter, they don’t want to hear about your personal life.
 They will unfollow you right away.

 That’s just one idea.
-I’d love to hear about how this idea works for you, or about other ideas you’ve had.
+I’d love to hear about how this works for you, or about other ideas you’ve had.
 Feel free to comment or email me at firstname.lastname@example.org.